yilinee/yilinee.github.io/README.md

-# Catherine Zeng
+# file

 # v3

-Third iteration of my personal website built with Jekyll.
+Third iteration of a personal website built with Jekyll. author is bchiang7.github.io

 > 📢 **PSA for those who want to fork or copy this repo and use it for their own site:**
 >